A version of this article appeared in the Spring 2018 issue of strategy+business.

 Promulgating fair-pay principles can give companies the competitive edge they need to attract and retain talent.

 Meanwhile, beginning in 2018, publicly traded companies in the U.S. will be required to disclose the ratio of CEO pay to median employee pay.
-That’s likely to exacerbate the trust gap between employees and executives that many companies are already grappling with, and to raise more questions about fairness at work.
-And it has very little to do with how much the CEO makes (that’s already public knowledge).
+That’s likely to exacerbate the trust gap between employees and executives, an issue that many companies are already grappling with, and to raise more questions about fairness at work.
+This has very little to do with how much the CEO makes (that’s already public knowledge).
 Rather, when companies disclose the median salary, half their workers will suddenly realize they are making less than the median — and they’ll wonder why.

 On the one hand, “big company” capitalism could intensify as technology enables even larger organizations, or innovation could spur niche marketers to become more powerful, as in the blue and red worlds.
 On the other hand, there’s the possibility that collectivism will take priority as societies and companies work together through a sense of shared responsibility, as in the yellow and green worlds.